Directors of Public Health

 Ifeoma has worked as a Consultant in Public Health for the NHS in Wirral and Stoke-on-Trent before joining Halton in 2013, leading on Healthcare Public Health, Intelligence and Governance.
 With her team she is focused on tackling the impacts of COVID-19 on the local population, maintaining a stable, vibrant innovative public health workforce and embracing the opportunities for improving health for Halton people.

-Ifeoma also has an NIHR funded role to build public health research capacity in Local Authorities and working with others recently launched the Cheshire and Merseyside Public Health Research Hub.
+Ifeoma also has an NIHR funded role to build public health research capacity in Local Authorities and now chairs the North West Research Group, who deliver a wide range of learning events.

 In her spare time she enjoys reading, creative writing, running and walking, though not necessarily in that order.